 With Marine Conservation Society Chair of Trustees, Amanda Nobbs

-Amanda Nobbs will review the performance of the Marine Conservation Society over the past year and talk about key issues the charity is facing.
+Amanda Nobbs reviews the performance of the Marine Conservation Society over the past year and talks about key issues the charity is facing.

-The AGM will include the approval of the annual report and accounts, and the election of a new Trustee.
-We invite all our members and supporters to join us for this online or in-person event.
+The AGM included the approval of the annual report and accounts, and the election of a new Trustee.
+We invited all our members and supporters to join us for this online and in-person event.
 View the full AGM programme and documents here.